lawndoc/Respotter/README.md

 # Respotter is a reliable Responder HoneyPot!

+Respotter is currently undergoing a rewrite in Python

 ## Installation
 Download the entire repo as a Zip.
 Unzip the file.
 Right click the Respotter.ps1 file.
 Run as a Powershell Script.
 Four simple steps!